ajkourabi/RGB-Mixer-ASIC/README.md

 2. Digital Rotary Encoder, built from scratch
 3. LED-Driver that combines these modules to power 3 LEDs.

 I wrote the testbenches for each of these modules in verilog.
-These files are visible in the project file.
-After confirming correct functinoality, I started on OpenLane's workflow and turned the design into an ASIC.
+These files are visible in the [project file](RGB_Mixer).
+After confirming correct functinoality, I got started on OpenLane's workflow and turned the design into an ASIC.

 > The chip design flow is showcased and annotated in a Jupyer Notebook I made.
 I describe and go through each step.
 You can find it [here](https://colab.research.google.com/drive/1cc1IAzJyq1mTwqI_kV7_VD_Q_9GUl906?usp=sharing).
 It is also available in this git repo [here](openlane_workflow.ipynb), though it may take a while to load.